How to Request Public Records

 The public has a right under the California Constitution and the California Public Records Act (PRA) to access public information maintained by all state governmental agencies, including the Bureau of Security and Investigative Services (Bureau).
 In accordance with the PRA (Government Code Section 6250 et seq.), the following explains how to access the Bureau’s public records.

-The Bureau’s Custodian of Record is responsible for facilitating responses to all public records requests.
-If you direct your request to the Custodian of Record, it makes it easier for the Bureau to track and process your request more efficiently.
+The Bureau’s Custodian of Records is responsible for facilitating responses to all public records requests.
+If you direct your request to the Custodian of Records, it makes it easier for the Bureau to track and process your request more efficiently.
 Requests may be submitted by mail, fax or e-mail to:

 Bureau of Security and Investigative Services

 P.O.
 Box 980550

 Please note: Do not send subpoenas for records or personal appearance to this address, fax, or

 email.
 You must follow the California Code of Civil Procedure and the Government Code for service of all

 subpoenas.
 Bureau staff cannot provide advice on how to comply with such service requirements.
 No